 12. Gatlin's BBQ - Houston

 Great food but sort of hectic setup.
-The line moves slow, and there isn’t much seating at all and what there is entirely all outside.
+The line moves slowly, and there isn't much seating (all outdoor) at all.
 The sauce is great.
 Everything here is a bit spicier than most Texas BBQ as there are obviously Cajun influences at work as evidenced by the dirty rice side selection.
 The chicken is great as all of the meats.

 11. Pecan Lodge - Dallas